 - Starts a Leq acquisition and analysis.
-If data capture is active the event is automatically registered on the hard disk. - Leq one. - $^{igoplus}$ Enters the Leq Analysis Settings dialog box. - ➤ When pressed, resets peak value.
+If data capture is active the event is automatically registered on the hard disk. - Invokes an FFT measurement together the Leq one. - Enters the Leq Analysis Settings dialog box. - When pressed, resets peak value.
 Does not affect any other calculation. - Activates real time data display; useful for high resolution time measurements (1/100s and 1/1000s).